Sassenburg-Triangel

 Triangel is a village in the municipality of Sassenburg in the Lower Saxon district of Gifhorn.
-Triangel means “triangle”.
+The word means “triangle” in German.
 The name is derived from the original shape of the village estate.

 Geography

 Geographical location

 The village of Triangel lies east of the river Ise and the state forest of Dragen and north of the river Aller.
 To the north and east its land transitions in a narrow strip into the Großes Moor.

 Neighbouring settlements

-The nearest other settlements are the Sassenburg village of Neudorf-Platendorf to the north, Westerbeck to the east, the town of Gifhorn to the south and the Gifhorn suburb of Gamsen to the west.
+The nearest settlements are the Sassenburg village of Neudorf-Platendorf to the north, Westerbeck to the east, the town of Gifhorn to the south and the Gifhorn suburb of Gamsen to the west.
 The nearest cities are Wolfsburg to the east and Brunswick to the south.

 History

 Foundation

 It was first mentioned officially in 1796 as Auf dem Triangel and initially belonged to the old municipality of Neudorf-Platendorf, from which it became independent in the 19th century.